 - View the artists arranged by medium

 Many visitors filled out the coupon to be entered into a prize draw for an artwork of their choice.
-The Mayor will draw the winner on Wednesday 20 November and the results announced shortly afterwards.
+The Mayor drew the winner on Wednesday 20 November and we congratulate the winner, Marcella Gregan.